drewray80/microbits/LEDs/microbit_LEDs_Lesson.md

 https://python.microbit.org/v/3

 ## Examples
-I also attached some examples of student code from this activity in the repo.
+I also attached some good examples of student code from this activity in the repo.

 ## Assignment Instructions
 These are the instructions that I post with in my Google Classroom assignment: